 What if my trade fails on an aggregator?

-On 1inch and 0x you pay gas even on a failed transaction.
-On CowSwap, failed orders cost you nothing — you pay gas only when the trade settles.
-That’s why CowSwap is worth its slight delay in high-volatility windows; for ordinary trading, 1inch is perfectly fine.
+On a classic on-chain swap you pay gas even when the transaction reverts.
+On CowSwap, failed orders cost you nothing — solvers carry the transaction cost and it is priced into settlement, so you only pay when the trade actually happens.
+1inch’s Fusion mode works the same way and is the default there.
+That’s why intent-based routing is worth its slight delay in high-volatility windows; for ordinary trading either is perfectly fine.

 How do I know if I’m being frontrun?

 Check the transaction before you sign: the aggregator shows “You will receive: X tokens” at the current price.
 If that figure drops noticeably before settlement, the mempool was congested and the price moved against you — cancel and retry.
-With private RPC routing this shouldn’t happen, and if it does, you can at least see it coming instead of discovering it afterward.
+Private RPC routing makes it much less likely rather than impossible, since the guarantee depends on the builder holding your transaction; the honest version is that you can at least see it coming instead of discovering it afterward.

 You started reading because a swap once “went through fine” and something still felt off about the number you got back.
 That instinct was right — there was a hand in your pocket, and the screen was built not to show it.
 You don’t need a trading desk or a quant team to close that hole.
 You need to stop broadcasting your moves to the people waiting to front-run them, and route through the rails that keep your trade private until it’s done.
 Use an aggregator for every swap.
 Set slippage to 0.1%.
 Route through a private RPC.
 Revoke approvals after.
 That’s not paranoia — that’s trading as the owner of your execution instead of the mark at the table.